Purchased Stationery JE is an expense.

 4 minutes

-Accounting is to record all the financial transactions to reflect the accurate profit or loss of the business.
+Accounting records all the financial transactions to reflect the accurate profit or loss of the business.

-Said differently, Capital Investors primarily look for the outcome of the business, i.e., whether they can make some profits from the business.
+Said differently, Capital Investors primarily look for the business’s outcome, i.e., whether they can make some profits from the company.

-If that profits are more than the traditional investments, they will be more inclined to add capital to the business.
+If the profits exceed those of traditional investments, they will be more inclined to invest additional capital in the business.

-So, recording the transactions shall need to be precise and speak up for the background of the transaction.
+Therefore, recording the transactions must be precise and include the background of the transaction.

 Let’s break down each of the above aspects.